 Whenever possible, make use of existing filtration systems or equipment.
 It is always easier to build upon existing structures and plumbing lines, so tailor your approach to fit the situation you are in.
 If you already have a water softener, for instance, then consider what system might best supplement it at your point of use.
 Since softeners take care of water hardness, but leave salt in its place, many people like adding on a reverse osmosis system under the kitchen sink, to reduce TDS, including the added salt content.
 Work with the existing systems within your home or complex to achieve the best results.

-In line with the above tip, take care to match your water filtration system, as well as any peripherals, such as tanks, hoses, and faucets, as closely as possible to your existing color scheme.
-Sometimes options are limited, so be flexible, and try to pick a system with muted colors that doesn’t stand out.
-Black and white go with everything, and it’s easier to redecorate around a black or white appliance than it is a hot pink or neon blue one.
-It can be fun to go with wild colors, but ask yourself if you will still enjoy looking at it six months down the road.
+Take care to match your water filtration system, along with any peripherals such as tanks, hoses, and faucets, as closely as possible to your existing color scheme.
+Sometimes options are limited, so be flexible and try to pick a system with muted colors that doesn’t stand out.
+Black and white go with everything, and it’s easier to redecorate around a black or white appliance than a hot pink or neon blue one.
+Wild colors can be fun, but ask yourself if you will still enjoy looking at it six months down the road.

 Maintenance and Care